brightonmike/Beagle/README.md

 - You should see a download icon at the right side.
 Click on this to download the json file containing credentials.
 - Rename the file as credentials.json and save in the `lib` directory of your the Beagle folder.

-The first time you run Beagle locally, the app will generate and store locally a Refresh Token.
+The first time you run Beagle locally and request a report, the app will generate and store locally a Refresh Token.
 It should not need to do this again.

 ## Running a test